KazukiNakamae/MaChIAto/README.md

 ## Installation of MaChIAto

 The MaChIAto consists of python and R with various packages other developers established.
-So the installation process is complex.
+So the installation process in the local environment was originally complex.
 However, you can quickly install MaChIAto using the docker container.

 ## Install MaChIAto using the docker (Strongly Recommended)